Client Earlee Products

 Earlee Products produces a wide range of food product lines for different customers.
 This means the production lines are changed frequently throughout the day, which can cause disruption to the work crews and workflow.
 Wet and dry production are completely different processes involving long and time-consuming changeovers.
 The company wanted to streamline these processes in order to reduce changeover and lead time as well as reduce waste, so they enlisted the help of ‘lean’ consulting company TXM Lean Solutions (TXM).

-Senior Lean Consultant Gary Pollard worked alongside Earlee Products for 16 months to implement people-centric process improvements based on lean thinking for their operation.
+Our Senior Lean Consultant worked alongside Earlee Products for 16 months to implement people-centric process improvements based on lean thinking for their operation.

 Wet production at Earlee Products.

-When Pollard first started with the company, all the departments had no real understanding of lean and its benefits.
+When the TXM Senior Lean Consultant first started with the company, all the departments had no real understanding of lean and its benefits.
 It was clear that employee buy-in was therefore going to be crucial for the success of the project.

 Dry production at Earlee Products.

 Lean thinking is a methodology that can be applied to food processing by focusing staff on streamlining workflows in a manner that can deliver more value while eliminating waste.